dshemetov/GraphletLift/README.md

 # GraphletLift Comparisons
 GraphletLift is an algorithm to estimate the graphlet counts by a method we call lifting.
-The method is described and analyzed in [this paper](pdf/graphlet_lift.pdf), with some theoretical results in the [supplementary materials](pdf/graphlet_lift_supp.pdf).
-We also have an introductory [Jupyter notebook](Introduction.ipynb).
+The method is described and analyzed in [this paper](https://arxiv.org/abs/1802.08736), with some theoretical results in the supplementary materials.

+You can jump in to a demo at the introductory [Jupyter notebook](Introduction.ipynb).

 ## Instructions